kenrazo/LibraryManagement/README.md

 # Library Management API
-Using Clean Architecture with a glimpse of Vertical Slice for use case structuring.
+Using Clean Architecture with a glimpse of Vertical Slice for use case structuring with in-memory database.

 Consist of 4 Projects
  - LibraryManagement.API --> Handles web api endpoints and building the project configurations.